tp6gw94/logseq/pages/AWS DVA.md

 		- On demand
 			- Pay by the hour or second
 		- Reserved
 			- Reserved capacity for one or three.
+Get  up to 72% discount.
+			-